Dimitri Daeseleire

-Dimitri Daeseleire (born 18 May 1990 in Antwerp) is a Belgian football player who plays as a right back.
-He is currently playing for Londerzeel in the Belgian Division 2.
+Dimitri Daeseleire (born 18 May 1990 in Antwerp) is a retired Belgian football player who played as a right back.
+He is currently manager of Londerzeel in the Belgian Division 3.

 Career

 Club

 He began his career at Lierse, moving to the youth squad of Genk in June 2006.
 In January 2008 he made his debut for the first team of Genk in the Belgian First Division.

 International

 He was a member for the Belgium U-17 team at 2007 FIFA U-17 World Cup in South Korea and played 3 games.
 He was the captain of Belgium's U17 team, and played together with Eden Hazard and Christian Benteke.